richiMarchi/latency-tester/enhanced-client/plotter/README.md

 percentiles_to_remove: 1
 # If false, BoxPlot and CDF have the same scale
 equalization_disabled: false
-# The minimum value in the plot for the RTT (automatically obtained if omitted)
+# The minimum value in the plot for the RTT (automatically obtained if omitted or equal to 0)
 rtt_min: 10
-# The maximum value in the plot for the RTT (automatically obtained if omitted)
+# The maximum value in the plot for the RTT (automatically obtained if omitted or equal to 0)
 rtt_max: 20
 # The runs we selectively want to plot (default all runs if omitted)
 runs_to_plot: